PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Introduction

-{Recently, a few studies investigate 3D data under open-set settings \cite{ma2018towards, bhardwaj2021empowering}.
+Recently, a few studies investigate 3D data under open-set settings \cite{ma2018towards, bhardwaj2021empowering}.
 For example, \cite{zhao2021few} addressed the few-shot 3D semantic segmentation task under an open-set setting, which presents an attention-aware multi-prototype transductive inference method.
-The target of \cite{wong2020identifying} is unknown instance recognition under self-driving scenarios, where a feature predictor for anchors is designed to fit the characteristics of LiDAR data.
-Cen \emph{et al.} \cite{cen2021open} study \emph{open-set LiDAR point cloud detection} through metric learning to overcome the problem of massive false positive detection samples.
-Moreover, \cite{cen2022open} explores \emph{open-world LiDAR segmentation}, where a redundancy classifier framework adapts the model to the open-set setting and incremental learning tasks.
-However, these works have some limitations that restrict general open-set 3D performance.
-First, methods \cite{zhao2021few, wong2020identifying, cen2021open, dong2022region} lack simulated data about unknown classes, which impacts the model's sensitivity to unknown objects.
-Second, \cite{wong2020identifying, cen2021open, cen2022open, dong2022region} only focus on the classifier's features for recognizing unknown objects while neglecting information from the data and learned feature maps.}
+The 3D semantic segmentation task involves assigning a semantic label to each point.
+Transductive inference refers to the model's ability to access test samples without labels during the training stage.
+The work~\cite{wong2020identifying} addresses unknown instance recognition in self-driving scenarios, where a feature predictor for anchors is designed to capture the characteristics of LiDAR data.
+Cen \emph{et al.}~\cite{cen2021open} study open-set LiDAR point cloud detection through metric learning, which is to learn the feature space using distance metrics to overcome the problem of massive false positive detection samples.
+Moreover, \cite{cen2022open} explores open-world LiDAR segmentation, where a redundancy classifier framework enables the model to adapt to the open-set setting and incremental learning tasks.
+The existing methods provide effective solutions to open-set 3D learning.
+However, these works have limitations that might affect the performance.
+First, methods~\cite{wong2020identifying, cen2021open, dong2022region, li2023open} lack simulated data about unknown classes, which might impact the model's sensitivity to unknown objects.
+Second, \cite{wong2020identifying, cen2021open, cen2022open, dong2022region, li2023open} only focus on the classifier's features for recognizing unknown objects while neglecting information from the data and learned feature maps.